 - Greek Yogurt: The first time I made these banana scones, I used heavy cream.
 Heavy cream is my favorite standard scone ingredient.
 The scones were good, but they spread all over baking sheet even though I increased the flour.
 Rather than add even more flavorless flour, I swapped the cream for yogurt.
 The yogurt helps keep the scones moist, a far cry from the cardboard scones we’ve all tasted before.

 - Grated Frozen Butter: Not just cold butter– frozen butter.
 Why?
 It’s important to use cold butter in scone baking.
 When the little bits and pieces of butter melt as the scones bake, they release steam and create little pockets of air.
 As a result, the scones are a little airy on the inside while remaining crisp on the outside.
 You want the butter to melt in the oven, not before the scones even hit the oven.
 Frozen butter is easy to grate and grated butter is easy to cut into the dry ingredients.
-Win and win.
+You’ll use frozen butter in these ham & cheese scones, too.

 - Brown Sugar: Why use flavorless white sugar when you can use deliciously moist and rich-tasting brown sugar?
 I have the same mindset when making banana bread!